DanielCalvo/studies/AWS/UltimateAwsCertifiedSolutionsArchitectAssociate/Section4_HighAvailabilityAndScalablity_ELB_ASG/notes.md

 #### ASG Brain Dump
 - Scaling policies can be things like CPU, Network or can can be custom metrics or based on a schedule (if you know your load patterns)
 - ASG can use Launch Configurations or Launch Templates (newer)
 - To update an ASG, you must provide a new launch configuration / launch template.
-EC2 instances will be replaced over tiem
+EC2 instances will be replaced over time
 - IAM roles attached to an ASG will get assigned to EC2 instances
 - ASG are free.
 You pay for the underlying resources being launched
 - Having instances under an ASG means that if they get terminated for whatever reason, the ASG will automatically create new ones as a replacement.
 Extra safety!